-- Lane: A road that provides very high local access and very limited though movement connectivity.
-Very low vehicle speeds with shared pedestrian and vehicle access predominate; - (b) Local road: A road that provides access and connectivity for a local area.
-Low vehicle speeds, pedestrian and local amenity values predominate; - (c) Connector/collector road: A road that provides circulation in local areas and links to arterial roads, while balancing this with pedestrian and local amenity values.
+- (a) Lane and Shared Space: A road, or in the case of shared space a public space with vehicular access, that provides very high local access and very limited through movement connectivity.
+Very low vehicle speeds with shared pedestrian and vehicle access predominate. - (b) Local road: A road that provides access and connectivity for a local area.
+Low vehicle speeds, pedestrian and local amenity values predominate. - (c) Connector/collector road: A road that provides circulation in local areas and links to arterial roads, while balancing this with pedestrian and local amenity values.
 Higher vehicle speeds and access for all modes of transport including public transport predominate.